microsoft/PowerPlatformConnectors/independent-publisher-connectors/Hash Generator/readme.md

 # Hash Generator
 This hash generator allows you to generate hashes from your input string.
 You can choose between SHA1, SHA256, SHA512 and MD5.
+The hash is generated using custom code and does not connect to a 3rd party service.
+The custom code was started the example from [Maksym Martynov's post](https://www.linkedin.com/pulse/powerautomate-dummy-custom-code-connector-maksym-martynov).

 ## Publisher: Troy Taylor, Jeffrey Irwin, Ramiro Melgoza